mmashrapov/DesktopMaskControl/README.md

 ![Group Creation](./screenshots/doctor.png)

 ## Authors
-- Dmitriy Barvinok (Lead Developer)
+- Dmitriy Barvinok
-- Madi Mashrapov (Co-Developer)
+- Madi Mashrapov

 ## Public Release
 This project was originally developed by independent developers and is published under MIT License for open use.